Posts filed under 'Procrastination'

 Indiscriminate: Having no particular pattern, purpose, organization, or structure.

 These piles, my plies, have their own voice and their own demands, much like frisky kittens aloof, attacking, and affectionate, alternating, without seeming reason.
-And not knowing which to tend to first, I tend ALL or none.
+And not knowing which to tend to first, I fret.

-Paralyzed by the responsibility of responsible choice, I make none until forced.
+Paralyzed by the need of a responsible choice, I make none until forced.

 Procrastination covers the piles like a blanket muffling their cries for attention.